lollcat/se3-augmented-coupling-flows/README.md

 # Equivariant Augmented Normalizing Flows
-Exploring whether the idea works
+Exploring whether the idea works.
+See `examples` for a training run on the (equivariant) double well problem.

 ## Flows
 - Perform equivariant shift (like in the NICE paper).
 See `bijector_nice.py`